-- Communication Theory (including seminars in Communication Theory, Interpersonal Communication, Group Communication, Organizational Communication Research, and Communication and Technology)
+- Communication Science (including seminars in Communication Theory, Interpersonal Communication, Group Communication, and Organizational Communication Research)

-The department’s graduate program is governed by the principle that the student should have the opportunity to study and to conduct original research in areas of the student¹s primary interests.
-Thus, the department seeks to balance two concerns: (a) to permit each student to tailor the Program of Study to individual interests and abilities; and (b) to insure that all students acquire a coherent perspective within the field of communication.
+The department’s graduate program is governed by the principle that the student should have the opportunity to study and conduct original research in areas of the student's primary interests.
+Thus, the department seeks to balance two concerns: (a) to permit each student to tailor the Program of Study to individual interests and abilities; and (b) to insure that all students acquire a coherent perspective within the field of Communication.
 The ultimate objective is to prepare students to assume socially responsible and productive roles within their chosen professions.

-The program comprises thirty-three units of coursework in Communication Studies selected in consultation with advisors.
+The program comprises thirty-three units of coursework in Communication Studies, selected in consultation with advisors.
 For the culminating experience, students will choose from directed comprehensive studies, a thesis, or an applied scholarly project.

 Student Learning Outcomes

 Students receiving a Master's degree from the Communication Studies Department will be able to:

 - Explain basic tenets of Communication Studies from multiple perspectives.

 - Analyze the role communication plays in the construction of culture.

 - Synthesize scholarship in the field.

 - Produce original scholarship contributing to Communication Studies